-- Crankshaft bearing cap

-The crankshaft bearing cap must be manufactured from cast or wrought aluminium alloy or cast grey iron.
+- 5.16.2 The sump and bedplate must be manufactured from cast or wrought aluminium alloy or cast grey iron. - 5.16.3 Cylinder heads must be manufactured from cast or wrought aluminium alloy. - 5.16.4 The crankshaft bearing cap must be manufactured from cast or wrought aluminium alloy or cast grey iron.

-- Bedplate

-The bedplate must be manufactured from cast or wrought aluminium alloy or cast grey iron.

-- Sump

-The sump must be manufactured from cast or wrought aluminium alloy or cast grey iron.

-- Cylinder head

-Cylinder heads must be manufactured from cast or wrought aluminium alloy.

-- Camshafts

-Camshafts must be manufactured from an iron based alloy and from a single piece; no welded or joined assemblies (except timing gear or auxiliary drive) are permitted.
+Crankshafts must be manufactured from an iron based alloy and from a single piece; no welded or joined assemblies (except timing gear or auxiliary drive) are permitted.